HuanLin98-sch/medicalapp/README.md

 ### Evaluation
 There were 2 test datasets used for evaluation - MedDialog-EN and Lasse Perturbed.
 These can both be found under *evaluation*.

-Calcuation of BLUERT-20 scores can be done using the script *evaluation/bluert20.py*
+Calculation of BLUERT-20 scores can be done using the script *evaluation/bluert20.py*